jim108dev/purescript-payload-realworld-example/APPROACH.md

 ## Comments

 1. Postgres:
    1. In order to create type-safe sql queries [purescript-selda](https://github.com/Kamirus/purescript-selda) was used.
-As of the time of writing, there was a bug in the update functionality (see [Issue](https://github.com/Kamirus/purescript-selda/issues/42)).
-This is causing the update tests to fail.
+   1. As of the time of writing, there was a bug in the update functionality.
+(See [Issue](https://github.com/Kamirus/purescript-selda/issues/42)) This is causing the update tests to fail.
+   1. As of the time of writing, the `offset` clause was not implemented.
+(See [Issue](https://github.com/Kamirus/purescript-selda/issues/50))
 1. PureScript Payload:
    1. The `Failure` type did not fit for CORS, because it requires a custom header with every request.
    1. Payload does not output validation errors.
 In order to see them, Payload was patched.
 (Compare <https://github.com/hoodunit/purescript-payload/compare/master...jim108dev:master>)